APA Science Student Council

 Research Focus: Social/Personality

-Elizabeth (Liz) is a second-year graduate student in the doctoral program in Social Psychology at the University of Chicago, where she works with Dr. John Cacioppo and Dr. Greg Norman.
-Liz's research interest is in the relationship between computer-mediated technologies, loneliness and stress.
+Necka is a third-year graduate student in the doctoral program in social psychology at the University of Chicago, where she works with John Cacioppo and Greg Norman.
+Necka's research interest is in the relationship between computer-mediated technologies, loneliness and stress.
 Specifically, she researches how differential behavior on computer-mediated communications, particularly the manner in which one communicates with his or her close others, influences loneliness, relationship satisfaction and the relationship between social support and stress.

 Noreen Watson (2012-2014), Texas Tech University